-We are committed to sharing details of our relationships with patient organisations, healthcare professionals and appropriate administrative staff; as well as details of all donations and grants provided to institutions, organisations or associations that are comprised of healthcare professionals and/or that provide healthcare or conduct research.
+We are committed to sharing details of our relationships with patient organisations, healthcare professionals and appropriate administrative staff; as well as details of all donations and grants provided to institutions, organisations or associations that are composed of healthcare professionals and/or that provide healthcare or conduct research.

 Support for healthcare professionals and healthcare organisations during 2015 and each subsequent calendar year is published on the Association of the British Pharmaceutical Industry (ABPI) central platform on 30 June of the following year.